UnclaimedBloom6/IllegalMap/README.md

 <img src="https://i.imgur.com/OBCf8l3.png" height=400/>

+## Installation
+##### Prerequisites:
+- Minecraft Java Edition
+- Forge
+- ChatTriggers

+1. Download the .zip from github (Code -> Download ZIP)
+2. Extract the folder
+3. Open the folder until you get to the one named exactly "IllegalMap" (It should contain the index, settings, rooms and metadata files)
+4. Move the "IllegalMap" folder into .minecraft/config/ChatTriggers/modules
+5. If your folder is not named EXACTLY "IllegalMap" then it WILL NOT WORK.
+PLEASE STOP DMING ME ABOUT THIS.
+READ.
+6. Run '/ct load' in-game
+7. Done!

 ### Features:
 - Shows the user every room in the Dungeon
 - Can be used as a stand alone map